gatsbyjs/gatsby/docs/contributing/blog-and-website-contributions.md

 title: Blog and Website Contributions
 ---

 We wholeheartedly welcome contributions to the Gatsby blog and website!
-Instructions this page:
+Instructions on this page:

 - [Contributing to the blog](#contributing-to-the-blog)
   - [Blog post format](#blog-post-format)